School Science Lessons

 Chamaecyparis: Chamaecyparis species, Cupressaceae

-Parlour palm, (Chamaedorea elegans), neanthe bella palm, dwarf palm, bright green arching leaves from base, (very popular houseplant), Mexico, Arecaceae
+Parlour palm, (Chamaedorea elegans), neanthe bella palm, dwarf palm, up to 2 m, slow growing, dark green foliage ffrom base, yellow flowers, popular houseplant, Mexico, Arecaceae

 False unicorn root, (Chamaelirium luteum), blazing star, devil's bit, fairy wand, herbal medicine, North America, Melanthiaceae